mmgen/mmgen-wallet/doc/MMGenBuildBitcoindMSWin.md

 Strip the executable (`strip src/bitcoind.exe`), copy it to your path and test that the command `bitcoind` works.
-You may want to use the `-datadir` option to point to the location where you plan to put your `bitcoin.conf` file, wallet and blockchain.
+You may want to use the `-datadir` option to point to the planned location of your `bitcoin.conf` file, wallet and blockchain.
+Of these files, the only one you need to create is `bitcoind.conf`.
+If this file or its required user and password and lines are missing, `bitcoind` will exit with an error message instructing you how to create it.

 [01]: http://download.oracle.com/berkeley-db/db-5.0.32.tar.gz
 [02]: http://www.oracle.com/technetwork/database/database-technologies/berkeleydb/downloads/index-082944.html